maryamzaman30/Mobile-Development-University-of-London-tic-tac-toe-Part-2/README.md

 ## Introduction

+Run Online on Expo Snack - https://snack.expo.dev/@maryam222/tictactoe

 The noughts and crosses (tic tac toe) UI has been  built as a fully responsive application in React Native.
 The design adapts seamlessly to various device resolutions by leveraging flexbox and proportional sizing, ensuring a consistent and polished appearance across screens.
 The layout replicates the classic game board, with evenly spaced boxes that maintain their proportions while including responsive text elements for noughts and crosses.

-Run Online on Expo Snack https://snack.expo.dev/@maryam222/tictactoe

 ## Getting Started